 Admission is selective and competitive based on the number of well-qualified applicants and the limits of available faculty, funding, and facilities.
 Those applicants who meet the below stated minimum academic requirements are not guaranteed admission, nor are those applicants who fail to meet those minimum requirements necessarily precluded from admission if they offer other appropriate strengths.

-- Recommended GRE requirements of 300 on combined quantitative and verbal scores
+- Recommended GRE score of 300 on combined quantitative and verbal scores

 - Undergraduate grade point index of 3.0

-- Applicants are expected to have course experience in the areas of math (through calculus), anatomy/physiology, physics (2 semesters), and chemistry (2 semesters).
+- Applicants are expected to have course experience in the areas of calculus, anatomy/physiology, physics (2 semesters), and chemistry (2 semesters)

 Applicants are required to identify a faculty member with appropriate expertise who will provide funding and serve as their advisor throughout the degree program.
-Once a potential faculty member has agreed to be the applicant advisor, formal consideration for admission to the BIOMS program will proceed, provided that they meet all admission requirements of the Office of Graduate and Professional Education and the BIOMS program and are approved by the BIOMS Executive Committee.
+Once a potential faculty member has agreed to be the applicant advisor, formal consideration for admission to the BIOMS program will proceed, provided that they meet all admission requirements of the Graduate College and the BIOMS program and are approved by the BIOMS Executive Committee.